 Decorate and Refresh the Wall Colour

 Once the conflicts in your finishes are gone, you will have a great canvas for decorating.
-Depending on what you add with furnishings and decor, you can add some colour on the walls to brighten it up, or you can go with a serene neutral.
+Depending on what you add with furnishings and decor, you can also add some colour on the walls to brighten it up, or you can go with a serene neutral paint colour.

 It’s best to pick out some decor first to get inspiration for the perfect paint colour.
-I would love to help you with that with my Get Me Started Decorating eDesign consultation here.
+I can help you with my Get Me Started Decorating eDesign consultation here.

 I’m always looking for good examples to use for my Ask Maria column.
 If you have a question about a room that’s bothering you that you haven’t seen covered on the blog, please clean up your room and snap the best photos you can, and email them here.